 It had a certain amount of that 1980’s King/Barker/Carpenter/etc. vibe to it, which was kind of fun.
 But it unfortunately also added to the “straight to video”-ness that it ultimately couldn’t overcome.

 2.2 / 5 is my verdict.
-I wanted so much more from this.
+I wanted so much more from Books of Blood.